dzvigelsky/warm/README.md

 # Installation

-This is a community connector, but it has not yet been published by Google as a public connector in the [GDS connector repository](https://datastudio.google.com/data).
+This is a community connector.
+This connector has been published as a Partner connector in the [GDS connector repository](https://datastudio.google.com/data?search=wild%20apricot).

 To use the connector you can perform one of 2 procedures: